aosabook/500lines/pedometer/chapter.md

 4. We used a low-pass filter again to remove the high-frequency component of $a_{ug}$, smoothing it out.
 5. We chose a threshold and were able to count steps by counting the number of times our signal crossed the threshold in the positive direction.

-The problem, at first glance, looked straightforward.
-However, the real world and real people threw a few curve balls our way.
-We used mathematical tools to account for the complexities, and were able to solve a real-world problem.
-TODO: Better conclusion.
+As software developers in a training or academic setting, we may have been presented with a perfect signal and asked to write code to count the steps in that signal.
+While that may have been an interesting coding challenge, it wouldn't have been something we could apply in a live situation.
+We saw that in a reality with gravity and people thrown into the mix, the problem was a little more complex.
+We used mathematical tools to address the complexities, and were able to solve a real-world problem.
+Now it's time to translate our solution into code.

 # Diving Into Code

-It's time to translate our solution into code.
 Our goal for this chapter is to create a web application that counts steps from a set of different walks recorded with mobile devices containing accelerometers.

 Our web app will: